rails/rails/guides/source/asset_pipeline.md

-By integrating modern CSS workflows, automating production builds, and leveraging the Rails asset pipeline, `cssbundling-rails` enables developers to efficiently manage and deliver dynamic, production-ready styles while maintaining flexibility.
+By integrating modern CSS workflows, automating production builds, and leveraging the Rails asset pipeline, `cssbundling-rails` enables developers to efficiently manage and deliver dynamic styles.

 ### `tailwindcss-rails`